vincentbarr/vincentbarr.github.com/_posts/2013-08-10-problem-with-powerpoint.md

 ![Sonsense slide](/assets/images/nonsenseslide.png)

-Those were the top five presentations on SlideShare.
-Slideshare receives roughly 60 million unique visitors per month.
-Just in case:
 >Compiled next are five main lessons relevant to issues common across the industries.

 First, concision =! quality.
-Pascal might have written a shorter letter had he the time, but I'm not sure that letter would become a sketch of a dandelion captioned 'Grow your network.'
-But, I've been wrong before.
+Had Pascal the time would his letters have become sketches of dandelions with captions like 'Grow Your Network?'
+Who am I to say, but I hope not.

-Second, as a slide is whiddled down to several words and a chart to a one-direction arrow, we, the audience, come to depend more on the speaker, to relay information.
+Second, and more important, as a slide is whiddled down to several words and a chart to a one-direction arrow, we, the audience, come to depend more on the speaker to relay information.
 Our sensisitivity to body language, tone, and - to a lesser extent - words is heightened.
-The speaker comes to lean on humor and nonverbal cues and away from insights, evidence, and context. [\[2\]](#fn2)
+The speaker, in turn, comes to lean on humor and nonverbal cues and away from insights, evidence, and context. [\[2\]](#fn2)

 Nonverbal behavior is deceiving.
 It's sleight of hand, and even with good intention it often has an adverse effect.
 When you add images and remove text, you're only adding only cups to the trick.